List of God of War characters: Freya

-She returns in Ragnarök as an antagonist, seeking vengeance against Kratos for Baldur's death and attacking him and Atreus throughout Fimbulwinter.
+She returns in Ragnarök, at first as an antagonist, seeking vengeance against Kratos for Baldur's death and attacking him and Atreus throughout Fimbulwinter.
 After retrieving her Valkyrie wings again and coming to blows with the two, she decides to spare Kratos so she can use him to remove the spell binding her to Midgard.
 Kratos manages to make her empathize with him in their pain of losing children and offers forgiveness, and Freya decides to ally with Kratos again after agreeing Odin is their real enemy.
 After being freed of the spell and reuniting with Freyr, she ultimately joins the group in attacking Asgard in Ragnarök, finally killing Odin and freeing the realms from his control.
-She later joins Kratos and Mimír in bringing peace to the realms and reclaims her role as queen after defeating Gná.
+She later joins Kratos and Mímir in bringing peace to the realms and reclaims her role as Valkyrie Queen after defeating Gná.
+In Ragnarök's DLC Valhalla, it is revealed that Freya had become the Queen of the Realms and invited Kratos to join her council as an advisor and the new Norse God of War, but Kratos was reluctant due to his abuse of power as the Greek God of War; however, Kratos eventually agrees to join after overcoming Valhalla's trials and making peace with his past.

-The character is voiced by Danielle Bisutti.
+The character was voiced by Danielle Bisutti.